 Video Exercise: Measuring baseline behavior and assessing progress (15 min)

 Lecture 11: Case examples

 Lecture 12: Instructions for student essay: Putting it all together (10 min)

 Final written essay on a case example.
 Collect a history; identify cause of the fear reaction; recognize antecedents and contextual factors; account for owner characteristics and other constraints; design a behavior change plan and provide a rationale; outline the plan and the underlying techniques, and explain how they will work to change behavior; set realistic goals; explain how to prevent relapse (4 hours).

-Students must complete and submit the final essay no later than Friday, May 12th.
+Students must complete and submit the final essay to receive credit for the course.
 Essays will have a maximum word count, and students will be given one opportunity to make revisions after instructor feedback.

 CEUs: 18 for IAABC and RACE

 This program 720-25948 is approved by the AAVSB RACE to offer a total of 18.00 CE Credits (18.00 max) being available to any one veterinarian: and/or 18.00 Veterinary Technician CE Credits (18.00 max).
 This RACE approval is for the subject matter category of: Category Three: Non-Scientific-Practice Management/Professional Development using the delivery method(s) of: Interactive-Distance.
 This approval is valid in jurisdictions which recognize AAVSB RACE; however, participants are responsible for ascertaining each board's CE requirements"